tech-engine/goscrapy/README.md

 ## License

 **GoScrapy** is available under BSL with additional usage grant which allows for free internal use.
-Please make sure that you must agree with the license before contributing to **GoScrapy**.
+Please make sure that you agree with the license before contributing to **GoScrapy** because by contributing to goscrapy project you are agreeing on the license.

 ## Roadmap